ynikitenko/yarsync/docs/source/yarsync.1.md

 Create a first commit for the repository to become fully operational.

 *reponame*
 : Name of the repository.
-If not given on the command line, it will be prompted.
+If not provided on the command line, it will be prompted.

 ## log